-The NKRA is a voluntary association of the residential buildings and businesses in the suburbs of Killarney and Riviera, which exists to provide a forum for the sharing of information, and to enable our community to speak to the plethora of City Council departments with a unified voice in order to safeguard the interests of all the residents.
+The NKRA is a voluntary association of about half of the residential buildings in the suburbs of Killarney and Riviera, which provides a forum for the sharing of information, and enables our community to speak to municipal departments with a unified voice in order to safeguard the interests of our residents.

-• acquiring speed-humps in 4th Ave and in 3rd Street, to provide a degree of safety to the many people who live along this high-traffic avenue;
+• acquiring speed-humps in 4th Avenue and in 3rd Street, to provide a degree of safety to the many people who live along these high-traffic roads;

 • acquiring a traffic circle and an additional traffic island at the corner of 7th Street and 4th Avenue, to prevent the taxis from taking short-cuts down the on-coming lane during rush hour;

-• the implementation of a three-way stop at the “Chaos Corner” of 3rd St and Killarney Road, together with a raised pedestrian crossing across Killarney Road outside Pick ‘n Pay and another outside Clicks, to encourage ill-mannered motorists to at least slow down and give pedestrians a chance;
+• the implementation of a three-way stop at the corner of 3rd Street and Killarney Road, together with a raised pedestrian crossing across Killarney Road outside Pick ‘n Pay and another outside Clicks, to encourage motorists to slow down and to drive a bit more carefully;

-• the painting of street names on kerb stones at all intersections in the area;
+• the regular painting of street names on kerb stones at all intersections in the area;

 • repairing potholes in the streets;